lcostantino/gomemscan/README.md

 ## Build

 - This project use [GoReleaser](https://goreleaser.com/) to create proper artifacts and release control.
-- A Makefile is provided just for dev purposes
+- A Makefile is provided just for dev purposes and binaries at (https://github.com/lcostantino/gomemscan/releases/latest)

 ## Usage